Click below to listen to this blog

-Don’t get me wrong – we discuss with property with our clients: to build and sell duplexes, to sub-divide land, to undertake renovations on investment property to increase the rent and capital value, to purchase a commercial property via a self-managed super fund – the main over-arching theme is that these strategies are created with a client’s goals in mind and have been assessed/analysed/whiteboarded with clients against other available strategies – importantly, allowing us to compare potential net returns.
-Easy to do for us because we have no bias in the situation.
+Don’t get me wrong – I discuss property with my clients: to build and sell duplexes, to sub-divide land, to undertake renovations on investment property to increase the rent and capital value, to purchase a commercial property via a self-managed super fund – the main over-arching theme is that these strategies are created with a client’s goals in mind and have been assessed/analysed/whiteboarded with clients against other available strategies – importantly, allowing the client to compare all the pros and cons.

-Just because a strategy worked for one client, doesn’t mean that we roll it out to every client.
+Just because a strategy worked for one client, doesn’t mean I roll it out to every client.
 Nor does it mean that because your friend or family member had success with an investment property that it’s the right strategy for you.

-We create strategies for clients to achieve a result.
-We go in with a specific purpose for why we do what do – otherwise it makes it very tricky to measure if the strategy is doing what we want it to.
+I create strategies for clients to achieve a result.
+Each strategy has a specific purpose – otherwise it makes it very tricky to measure if the strategy is doing what we want it to.
 And we won’t know what needs changing to get the results.

 Coming back to Jen’s comment, a discussion often isn’t being had about the strategy of an investment property.
 Talking about all the facts and figures, now and into the future, isn’t as sexy as shopping for townhouses and chatting about it with the Jones’.
 Your bank, real estate agent, accountant, even your friends and family can’t clue you in that there’s more to it than simply buying it and waiting for the cash to roll in.